Depreciation in Car Insurance Claims: What Gets Deducted and Why

 What is the difference between depreciation and betterment in a car insurance claim?

-Depreciation is the reduction in a part's value due to age, mileage, and wear — applied broadly to determine your vehicle's ACV.
-Betterment is a specific charge applied when a repair upgrades your vehicle beyond its pre-loss condition, such as replacing worn tires with new ones.
-Both reduce your payout, but betterment is specifically tied to the improvement created by the repair.
-Insurers can only charge betterment when pre-existing wear is documented.
+Depreciation is the overall reduction in a part's or vehicle's value due to age, mileage, and wear — applied broadly to determine your ACV.
+Betterment is a specific charge applied when a repair upgrades your vehicle beyond its pre-loss condition, such as replacing a nearly bald tire with a new one.
+Both reduce your payout, but betterment is specifically tied to the improvement created by the repair itself.
+Insurers can only charge betterment when pre-existing wear is clearly documented, and some states regulate or cap these charges.

 Can I recover the depreciation holdback after I complete repairs?

 Yes, if you have Replacement Cost Value (RCV) coverage.
-After completing repairs and submitting proof such as receipts and invoices, you can file a supplement claim to recover the withheld depreciation amount.
-Most policies allow 1–2 years from the date of loss to submit this supplement.
+After completing repairs and submitting proof such as receipts, invoices, and photos, you can file a supplement claim to recover the withheld depreciation amount.
+Most policies allow 180 days to one year from the date of loss to submit this supplement, though some extend to two years — missing that window means you forfeit the funds permanently.
 ACV-only policies do not offer recoverable depreciation.

 Are all car parts depreciated equally in an insurance claim?

-No. Insurers typically apply the heaviest depreciation to wearable, cosmetic items like tires, paint, plastic bumpers, and headlights.
+No. Insurers typically apply the heaviest depreciation to wearable, cosmetic items like tires, paint, plastic bumpers, headlights, and batteries.
 Structural and mechanical components like engines and transmissions are rarely depreciated unless they show significant pre-existing wear.
-The age of the vehicle and the condition of each individual part are the primary factors in determining the depreciation rate applied.
+The age of the vehicle and the documented condition of each individual part are the primary factors determining the depreciation rate applied.

 How do I dispute a depreciation deduction I think is unfair?

-Start by requesting a full itemized breakdown of all deductions from your adjuster.
-Gather documentation of your vehicle's pre-accident condition, including maintenance records and photos.
-Submit a written counteroffer backed by evidence, and if the dispute isn't resolved, invoke the appraisal clause in your policy for a binding independent review.
-For large claims, an attorney or public adjuster can significantly strengthen your position.
+Start by requesting a full itemized breakdown of all deductions from your adjuster in writing.
+Gather documentation of your vehicle's pre-accident condition, including maintenance records and photos showing the part was in good shape.
+Submit a written counteroffer backed by your evidence, and if the dispute isn't resolved, invoke the appraisal clause in your policy for a binding independent review.
+For large claims, a licensed public adjuster or diminished value attorney can significantly strengthen your position.

 Does my coverage type affect how much depreciation is applied to my claim?

 Absolutely.
-Standard ACV policies apply full depreciation with no recovery option.
-RCV policies withhold depreciation initially but allow you to recover it after repairs are completed.
-Add-ons like new car replacement coverage eliminate depreciation entirely for newer vehicles.
+Standard ACV policies apply full depreciation with no recovery option, and with used vehicle values declining in 2025, ACV payouts are trending lower than in recent years.
+RCV policies withhold depreciation initially but allow you to recover it after repairs are completed — typically within 180 days to one year.
 Reviewing your actual cash value vs. replacement cost options at policy renewal can help you choose the right level of protection before you ever need to file a claim.

 Compare Car Insurance Rates in Ohio